 The entrance examination for History of Art will not require any specialist knowledge.
 We will be testing the ability to write logically and clearly, to explain ideas and arguments fully, and to carefully record visual analysis.

-There is no set syllabus for this examination.
-The paper will consist of two questions, each on a separate passage, which will test skills of comprehension, inference, and analysis.
+There is no set syllabus for this examination and no specific knowledge is required.
+The paper will consist of one question based on a source extract, which will test skills of comprehension, inference, and analysis.

 The entrance paper will test GCSE-level knowledge of language and will follow a similar format to the OCR GCSE paper, consisting of unseen translation and comprehension of one or two passages of Latin, alongside a choice between grammar questions on one of the passages and some English into Latin sentences.
 We understand that candidates will not necessarily have studied all GCSE topics by this stage of the academic year.
 We will, however, expect a working knowledge of the vocabulary required for the OCR Unit J282/01 language paper.